Electrolux Logo

 Meaning and History

-In the first half of the brand’s existence, its logos resembled a handwritten name.
-The font was italic.
-But graphic symbols appeared many years later – in 1962.
-All subsequent options were built on it with minor changes.
+Its logo resembled a handwritten name in the first half of the brand’s existence.
+The font was in italics.
+However, graphic symbols appeared many years later, in 1962.
+All subsequent versions were built on its basis with minor changes.

 What is Electrolux?